jwkblades/jcServer/README.md

 # Tests

-An additional executable `jcTest` is available to run psuedo-random tests (PRT) on the assignment server.
+An additional executable `jcTest` is available to run pseudo-random tests (PRT) on the assignment server.

 **NOTE** `jcTest` does require that the server is not currently running (and